Muntajir11/Muntajir11/README.md

 ## Welcome to My GitHub! 👋

 I'm Muntajir, a passionate developer exploring the tech world.
 Here, you'll find my projects and contributions.
-Let's collaborate and make technology awesome! 😄
+Let's collaborate and make technology awesome!
+I am open to opportunities!😄

 <!--
 **Muntajir11/Muntajir11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.